adam-oberhausen/frontend-nanodegree-feedreader/README.md

 ## Contributing

-We encourage you to contribute to the Memory Game project.
+We encourage you to contribute to the RSS Feed Reader project.
 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).

 ## License

-Memory Game is released under the [MIT License](https://opensource.org/licenses/MIT).
+RSS Feed Reader project is released under the [MIT License](https://opensource.org/licenses/MIT).

 ## Authors